 ACCESS & LOCATION:

-The property stands in the south-east of the reserve, within a small area of forest.
+The property stands in the south-east of the Sabi Sand Reserve, within a small area of forest.
 Visitors opting to land at the nearby airstrip are transferred to the Lodge by Land Rover, driven by a member of staff.
 Alternatively, you can be picked up from Kruger Mpumalanga Airport, or you can self-drive from Johannesburg or Pretoria, a journey of about five-and-a-half hours.
 The Lodge is set within its own garden, featuring lawns and tall trees.

 The communal buildings are sturdy in style, with brick walls and either thatched or tiled roofs.
-Inside the lounge, there is plenty of comfy seating around coffee tables, as well as a cosy fireplace, a few bookshelves, and a satellite TV.
+Inside the lounge, there is plenty of comfy seating around coffee tables, as well as a cozy fireplace, a few bookshelves, and a satellite TV.
 The dining room contains upright chairs around chunky wooden tables and some interesting wall art to admire while you tuck in to your meals!
 Food and drink is also available on the Lodge’s dining deck and in the delightful dining boma.
 You can head to the outdoor bar as well, to enjoy a drink in a classic safari setting.
 It is not uncommon for warthogs and nyalas to trot through camp, while the trees attract monkeys and squirrels!
 The swimming pool, just a short walk from the bar, is also in a fabulous location for watching wildlife.
 Flanked by sunloungers under parasols, this is the perfect place to cool off in the heat of the day.
 With a curio shop and gym too, the Lodge is very well appointed overall!